 7. Sound relationships take time

 Trust is everything in business and it’s a rare thing to strike a deal when you first start exporting.
 You have to put time and energy into relationships and this means return visits are almost essential.
 If agents and potential customers can see that you are committed to working together they will put more effort in too.
 Lead times for us are typically 12 months (industries vary) and more but once the process has started, all time and effort is a worthwhile investment.

 For me, a little currency and a healthy credit card go a long way when abroad especially if flights, hotels and airport taxis have been booked in advance.
-Buying currency at the Post Office rather than the airport gets you a better exchange rate but it will probably take longer to complete.
-We buy the small amounts of currency we need at airports because time is often at a premium.
+Buying currency at Asda or the Post Office rather than the airport gets you a much better exchange rate but takes a bit complete.
+As a company, we buy the small amounts of currency we need at airports because time is often at a premium.